ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 Interpolation of Relative Risks
 +++++++++++++++++++++++++++++++

-The GBD modelers of LBWSG estimate the relative risk for all-cause mortality on each 500g and 2wk category of birthweight (BW) and gestational age (GA).
+The GBD LBWSG modelers estimate the relative risk for all-cause mortality on each 500g and 2wk category of birthweight (BW) and gestational age (GA).
 If we assume a constant relative risk on each rectangular LBWSG category, these relative risk estimates define a `piecewise constant function`_ on the union of